Safe treats for horses: your essential guide | Horse & Hound

 When humans think of “treats”, a chocolate bar tends to take priority over one of our five-a-day.
 Thankfully our horses have a much healthier attitude when it comes to treats and are more than happy to munch on an apple or carrot.
-But did you know there are a whole host of other options available that make safe treats for horses?
+But did you know there are a whole host of other options available that make safe treats for horses, when fed in moderation?
 We spoke to nutritionists to find out what makes a good treat and what should be avoided.

 Interestingly, the humble banana is a popular choice among a number of elite dressage horses, including Lara Butler’s Rubin Al Asad and the Eilberg’s Marakov and Royal Concert.
 Bananas can be fed with the skin on and are known to be very high in potassium.

-“Studies have shown that horses prefer banana over traditional mint, carrot and apple flavours,” explains Feedmark’s senior nutritionist, Olivia Colston MSc.
+“Studies have shown that horses prefer banana over traditional mint, carrot and apple flavours,” explains equine nutritionist, Olivia Colston MSc.

 Independent equine nutritionist Fiona Watkins BSc (Hons) Pro Dip highly recommends celery as a healthy treat for your horse.